rematocorp/trello-integration-action/README.md

 [![Build](https://img.shields.io/github/actions/workflow/status/rematocorp/trello-integration-action/ci.yml)](https://github.com/rematocorp/trello-integration-action/actions/workflows/ci.yml)
 [![Codecov](https://img.shields.io/codecov/c/github/rematocorp/trello-integration-action?token=NDT35FM2LG&style=flat)](https://codecov.io/gh/rematocorp/trello-integration-action)

-This GitHub action seamlessly integrates GitHub with Trello by scanning:
+This GitHub action integrates GitHub with Trello to reduce redundant manual work by using PR information to update Trello cards.

+The action looks for:

--   Trello card URLs from PR description and comments,
+-   Trello card URLs from PR description, comments and commit messages,
 -   Trello card short ID from PR branch name,

-and triggering following actions:
+and:

 -   links a PR to a Trello card and vice versa,
--   moves a Trello card when PR is opened, moved back to draft or merged/closed,
+-   moves a Trello card when PR is opened, moved back to draft or closed,
 -   adds a label to a Trello card based on the branch name (e.g. `feature/foo`),
--   assigns a PR author and fellow contributors/assignees to a Trello card,
+-   assigns a PR author and fellow contributors to a Trello card,
 -   and more...

 ## Basic configuration